In the guide below, we list potential sustainability tips for schools.

 9. Consider Providing Adequate Bins & Waste Disposal Points Around The School

-Staff and students need both enough bins, and also the right types of bins to dispose of waste around the school campus.
+Staff and students need both enough bins, and also the right types of bins to dispose of different types of waste around the school campus.

 These bins can involve general waste bins, recycling bins, and even organic waste bins.